NICD-Wastewater-Genomics/NICD-Wastewater-Genomics.github.io/docs/labtat.md

 	tat_vs_freq <- merge(tat_vs_freq, mean_overall, by= "epiweek2", na.rm =TRUE)
 	tat_vs_freq <- merge(tat_vs_freq, freq_samples, by= "epiweek2", na.rm =TRUE)

+Since we've captured our epiweeks in the year-w-week format (eg. 2023w45), when plotting this on the x-axis, R will plot the epiweeks in lexicographic order instead of by year first and then by week.
+In order to force R to plot the epiweeks in the correct order, we will first creat a new column called epiweek 3.
+Epiweek 3 will be a duplication of epiweek 2.
+We will then separate the year and week and  order the dataframe by year and then week.

+	tat_vs_freq$epiweek3 <- tat_vs_freq$epiweek2

+	tat_vs_freq <- tat_vs_freq %>%
+    	separate(epiweek3,into=c("year", "week"),
+         sep="w", convert = TRUE, extra = "merge")

+	tat_vs_freq <-  tat_vs_freq[ #ordering by year first then week
+	with(tat_vs_freq, order(year, week)),
+	]
+Since we will be plotting from epiweek2, we now tell R to treat epiweek2 as a factor, and that if there are multiple entries for a given epiweek it must only take one unique epiweek.
+Lastly, that it must keep the same order as the dataframe

+	tat_vs_freq$epiweek2 <- factor(tat_vs_freq$epiweek2, levels = unique(tat_vs_freq$epiweek2), ordered = T)

 Now that we have a dataframe (tat_vs_freq) that contains how many samples were collected during each epiweek and how long it took to process those samples, we can plot that on a graph.